 In the GBA TMNT video game each of the individual turtles are healed eating their favorite foods, Leo's food is sushi and Don's new favorite food is the hamburger Raph and Mikey's favorite foods remained unchanged.

-Monterey Jack, of Chip 'n Dale Rescue Rangers, has cheese, of course.
+Monterey Jack has cheese, of course.
 The sight, smell, or mention of "chEEeeEEeeEEeeEESE" is enough to trigger a phenomenon known as a "cheese attack".
 The lengths Monty goes through to sate his desire for cheese can get him into trouble... or out of it.
 This was exaggerated to G-Rated Drug-esque porportions on "Mind Your Cheese & Q's" when Monty vows to quit cheese after yet another cheese attack nearly gets Gadget injured by a runaway kite and even suffers withdrawal in one scene.

 In one cartoon, Monty claims that his absolute favorite cheese is brie '87 (as in a brie with a vintage of 1987).
 Nonetheless, in the same episode, he is successfully able to resist a villain tempting him with one.